j-farkas/beepboop/readme.md

 _*A square with an adjacent mine is clicked / input: n/a / A number is placed on the square showing how many mines are adjacent to it*_

+_*The Emoji man at the top is clicked on / input: A click / Minesweeper game is restarted*_

 ## Technologies Used

 _HTML, CSS, Bootstrap, Javascript and Jquery were used_